Virgínia Quaresma: Death and legacy

-Quaresma's death was reported on 26 October 1973 in Lisbon, in the newspaper La República.
+Quaresma's death was reported on 26 October 1973 in Lisbon, in the newspaper A República.
 After her death, biographers of Quaresma attempted to erase her lesbian past and the oppressive climate that contributed to her living abroad.
 Fifteen years after she died, she was honored by the city of Belém, which named a street after her in the Caselas neighborhood.
 In 2010, the country of Portugal issued a series of stamps to recognize the women who had helped the country to develop at the turn of the 20th century.
 Along with other women, Quaresma's likeness appeared on the €1.15 stamp.